How to Increase Website User Engagement

 The people that sign up for your website are the ones most interested in the work that you do.
 Think about the websites you’ve signed up for, there was a reason you committed to this step: updates, improved customer service, or to participate in discussions.
 There are many things members can do when they join your community, such as follow other members, like and comment on posts, and instantly receive email notifications when you share an update.
 For you, the benefits of this are highly worthwhile too.
 A member’s area allows you to see everyone’s shared information: their contact details, the discussion they have participated in, and what interests they are following.
 You will get to know your community on a personal level and be able to expand your marketing efforts the right way to the right audience.

 Content is king, especially when it comes to user engagement.
 This means that starting a blog full of expert tips and your opinions on the latest industry trends are likely to entice readers to contact you, debate, argue and eventually engage more with your brand and website.
 A blog is also a great place to leave a lasting impression by inspiring, educating, entertaining, building trust, and establishing yourself as an expert in your field.
-The best part of it all: when you use the proper SEO for bloggers techniques, this online version of a diary can help you increase your chances of entering the page-one ranking on Google for specific keyword searches.
+(To get started, make sure you read through this guide on how to start a blog.)
+The best part of it all: when you use the proper SEO techniques, this online version of a diary can help you increase your chances of entering the page-one ranking on Google for specific keyword searches.

 One promising way to ensure that visitors come back to your website is through an Internet forum.
 This is a great way to build a strong community around your website and topic of your business.
 It’s essentially a discussion board that allows users to start and interact with conversations about any topic.
 It gives them the opportunity to stay active and share their opinions as frequently as desired.
 For example, if you have an online boutique, the forum section of your website is a great place for members to discuss current fashion trends.
 A best practice to keep in mind with forums is that as the owner, you should be the first to engage.
 This means being extremely proactive when it comes to posting and answering questions.